deanbunn/CareerDayTalk/README.md

 ### My Background

 My IT career started back in the late 90's when I joined the Army.
 My MOS \(military occupational skill\) was in mobile communications.
 Upon leaving the Army, I worked as a contractor for WorldCom configuring remote circuit connections.
 In 2003, I landed a job as temp at UC Davis.
-From there things took off and in a few years, I became a network admin with developer duties assigned.
+From there things took off and in a few years, I became a system admin with developer duties assigned.

 One of my first assignments was as a small extension node operator